istio/istio.io/content/en/blog/2020/tradewinds-2020/index.md

 We are also simplifying the deployment of the rest of the control plane.
 To that end, we combined several of the control plane components into a single
-binary: `istiod`.
+component: Istiod.
 This binary includes the features of Pilot, Citadel, Galley, and the sidecar injector.
 This approach improves many aspects of installing and managing Istio -- reducing installation and configuration complexity, maintenance effort, and issue diagnosis time while increasing responsiveness.
-Read more about istiod in
+Read more about Istiod in
 [this post from Christian Posta](https://blog.christianposta.com/microservices/istio-as-an-example-of-when-not-to-do-microservices/).

 We are shipping istiod as the default for all profiles in 1.5.